 About seven years ago, I moved from London back down to Kent.
 Prior to my return, I lived in the middle of Putney Heath, which was heavily wooded and full of wild creatures.
 Getting back from my favourite local- ‘The Green Man’- meant a lovely night walk through fox and owl country, with the former terrifying and the latter serenading me with their respective calls.
 When I first arrived back in dearest Cantium, I stayed with a mate in North Foreland, which is also crawling with foxes.
 And the local pub was pretty good, too- the ‘Nineteenth Hole’.
 But there were no owls.
 The whole isle of Thanet is bereft of them.
 What’s more, you have to drive out of town to get any decent freshwater fishing.

 Hungry to recreate the country adventures of my misspent youth, I rapidly re-joined two of my old coarse fishing clubs, signed up with a fly fishing syndicate and put my name down for the Kent Wildfowlers.
 Within weeks, I was sent various sets of keys, gate codes and guide books telling me where to park, where to fish and what I could and couldn’t shoot.
-On the latter front, I was somewhat of a novice- I grew up with rods, but not with rifles.
+On the latter front, I was somewhat of a novice; I grew up with rods- not rifles.
 However, I soon became a competent shot and even managed to bag a few wild rabbit for the table.
-At the time I was the headmaster of a small school in Margate but I soon developed the dual persona that all die-hard fisherman and hunters have.
+At the time I was the headmaster of a small school in Margate but it wasn’t long before I developed the dual persona possessed of all die-hard fishermen and hunters.
 On Monday morning, I’d be all business, organising time-tables and sorting out the school finances but as the week went on, something was growing inside of me.
 By Thursdays, all I could think of was the weekend.
 Fridays were virtually unbearable- especially as I’d have to work until nine or ten ‘o’ clock at night to make sure the weekend was my own.
 But when I looked into the mirror early on a Saturday morning, the transformation was complete… The man who stared back at me was no longer a teacher but instead a dyed-in-the-wool Kentish cowboy, desperate for fishing, ale and fresh air.

 However, I got it very badly wrong in one particular spot and ended up carrying a rifle around a farm where I didn’t have permission.
 Luckily, the area was well out of the range of any walking routes- but unluckily, it was well within the range of the farmer and his two burly sons.
 I’d actually been frequenting the location for around two months before I was caught; it remains one of the most beautiful spots I’ve ever seen in my life.
 The farm was hidden in a valley, the top part of which afforded stunning views of the Medway Estuary.
 From here, I would descend at dusk, stalking my way along an enormous bund that ran down the middle of the hill.
 The bund was thick enough for me not to be able to hear the huge pheasant pen that resided somewhere deep within it.
 Pheasants are worth £40 a pop (or whatever it is these days- I wouldn’t know as I’m too poor to shoot them) and farming folk take very unkindly to armed raiders in the vicinity of their feathered honey-pots.